-As a part of the Federated States of Micronesia, Yap includes dozens of coral atolls and 150 islands.
-The coral reefs that surround these atolls and islands are rich with marine biodiversity, creating the perfect home for more than 100 resident Reef Mantas.
-Several cleaning stations surround the islands meaning you’ll be diving with nearly guaranteed sightings of the mantas.
+As part of the Federated States of Micronesia, Yap includes dozens of coral atolls and 150 islands.
+The coral reefs that surround these atolls and islands are rich with marine biodiversity, creating the perfect home for more than 100 resident reef mantas.
+Several cleaning stations surround the islands, meaning you’ll be diving with nearly guaranteed sightings of the mantas.
 On every day of the year, you should be able to get in the water with these animals, but the best months are in the late winter and early spring, particularly from December to April when the resident population swells with outsider mantas who arrive to breed.
-You’ll also find the colorful Mandarin Fish and several shark species around Yap.
+You’ll also find the colorful mandarinfish and several shark species around Yap.

 Editor’s Recommended Liveaboards:

 Nature gave us a wonderful present called Fiji.
 The tropical paradise is located in the south of the Pacific Ocean, off the east coast of Australia.
-Mantas also know this place and if you are here jump in the water, visit Yasawas, Kadavu, Namena Marine Reserve, Wakaya and Taveuni.
+Mantas also know this place, and if you are here to jump in the water, visit Yasawas, Kadavu, Namena Marine Reserve, Wakaya, and Taveuni.
 These are the locations where you can dive or snorkel with mantas.
-The best time is from June to October when the population is estimated to be around 200 – 300 individuals.
+The best time to dive with manta rays in Fiji is from June to October when the population is estimated to be around 200 to 300 individuals.
 Mantas are seen mostly at cleaning stations and shallow reefs where the amazing environment will completely astonish you!

-The Maldives are a paradise for scuba divers.
-Crystal clear water and wide open ocean invite explorers below the surface.
+The Maldives is a paradise for scuba divers.
+Crystal-clear water and wide open ocean invite explorers below the surface.
 The open ocean conditions are also a prime attraction for pelagic species.
-The Maldives is one of the best countries in the world for swimming with manta rays, but diving in the area can also yield plenty of Whale Shark and Nurse Shark encounters.
+The Maldives is one of the best countries in the world for swimming with manta rays, but diving in the area can also yield plenty of whale shark and nurse shark encounters.
 Baa Atoll and Ari Atoll are the best locations in this island nation for manta ray spotting.

 Editor’s Recommended Liveaboards

 Diving or snorkeling with manta rays at night is fantastic and exciting.
-To attract them the experts have to choose a place frequented by mantas, point one or more powerful spotlights into the water and wait.
+To attract them, firstly, the experts have to choose a place frequented by mantas.
+Secondly, they point one or more powerful spotlights into the water.
+Finally, they wait.
 The light attracts plankton, and when there is a great concentration, the manta rays will come.

 Snorkeling with manta rays is easy and fun, especially while they are feeding on plankton at the surface.
-You should make slow movements and do not chase them.
-Wait for them approach you, and simply let the magic of the manta rays reach you!
+You should make slow movements and, above all, do not chase them.
+Wait for them to approach you, and simply let the magic of the manta rays reach you!

 Are you ready to book the manta ray adventure of your dreams?
-Get in touch with our team to organize your manta ray diving excursion.
+Get in touch with our team at PADI Travel to organize your manta ray diving excursion.